 - Property tax reassessments being conducted this year for the 2021 tax year have been postponed

 The Ontario government also announced an end to Time-of-Use electricity pricing during the COVID-19 outbreak.
-Effective immediately, electricity will be priced at "low-peak" - 10.1 cents/kwh - at all hours of the day for the next 45 days.
+Effective immediately, electricity will be priced at "low-peak" - 10.1 cents/kwh - at all hours of the day until May 31, 2020.

 Support for employees